Fires in tunnels

 - If you can, drive until you've exited the tunnel

-- If that's not possible, stop your vehicle in a breakdown bay
+- If that's not possible, stop your vehicle in the left hand lane

 - As a last resort try to pull over to the side of the lane